-- After someone votes, their vote is encrypted then sent to Ethereum.
+- After someone votes, their vote is encrypted and then sent to Ethereum.
 When the votes are all in, or the time runs out, the election ends.
 Ethereum tallies the votes and keeps them private!
 The votes cannot be altered after submitting them or after the tally is computed.

 His system wasn’t perfect, however.
 His approach relied on the idea that everyone in the pool of voters knows each other and can “pressure” others into remembering to vote for this reason.
 When there is a small base, that works.
-But it has been a few years, so can this cryptocurrency technology be used for a larger scale?
+But it has been a few years, so can this cryptocurrency technology be used on a larger scale?

 How Can Blockchain Voting Create a “True Democracy”?